 No one is perfect.
 Guess what?
 That’s okay.
 Society bombards us with images of the perfect life, perfect home, perfect face, perfect body.
 This makes it seem that we’ll never measure up.
 You may feel there is something inherently wrong with you.
 Not true.

-Everything's an illusion.
-Each of us have our own view on the world that's filtered through our stories.
+Everything’s an illusion.
+Each of us has our own view of the world that’s filtered through our stories.
 What is real is what you feel.

 What is Self-Acceptance?